Type to search

 Quality: ⭐ ⭐ ⭐ ⭐

-If you’ve already provided your mother or loved one with robotic cats or dogs and have seen positive effects, why not give them other robotic animals on your next visit?
-The Electronic Hamster by Homily is a talking toy that repeats what you say back to you, making this robotic animal the possible new best friend for your loved one.
+If you’ve already provided your mother or loved one with robotic felines or dogs and have seen positive effects, why not give them other pets on your next visit?

-Having someone to talk to – even a stuffed animal – can greatly improve one’s life, and that especially holds true for isolated seniors who are in need of social interactions and memory care.
 With that said, the Electronic Hamster by Homily ticks out this box thanks to its artificial intelligence features that help get it to talk.
 Said feature definitely helps in aiding the memory care of your loved one!

 Pros and Cons of the Electronic Hamster by Homily